CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ### General Method of Abbreviation Details

 ![shorthand image](assets/manual-bits/1gen-abbr-m017.png){: .man}\
-Manual: different, difference, acknowledge, especially, circumstance, extraordinary, representative
+Manual: different, difference, acknowledge, especially, circumstance, extraordinary, representative,

 ![shorthand image](assets/revised-split/1abb-gen-mthd-r19.jpg){: .rev}\
 Revised:\
-acknowledge, especially, reference, regulation, extraordinary, ordinary, representative\
+acknowledge, especially, reference, regulation, extraordinary, ordinary, representative,\
-delete, erode, indeed, meet, read\
+delete, erode, indeed, meet, read,\
-most, must, part, point, right\
+most, must, part, point, right,\
-head, hood, would, world, might, -ment
+head, hood, would, world, might, -ment,

 The general method of abbreviating long words is to write only the first syllable, and, if necessary, to indicate the termination by writing the last letter or two, separated by a small interval from the first part.
 (Manual)